GLOBAL MARKETS-Dollar up on Fed rate bets, earnings lift shares

 There were also signs Chinese consumers could be taking over from manufacturers as the driving force for growth as the Caixin/Markit survey of services climbed to its highest in 11 months.

-Losses on Wall Street on Tuesday had been modest, with the Dow ending 0.27 percent lower, the S&P 500 easing 0.22 percent and the Nasdaq 0.19 percent.
+Losses on Wall Street on Tuesday had been modest with the Dow ending 0.27 percent lower, while the S&P 500 eased 0.22 percent and the Nasdaq 0.19 percent.

 Apple hit its lowest in over six months, apparently in part on worries about demand in China.

-U.S. futures pointed to a higher open on Wall Street on Wednesday of around 0.4 percent.
+U.S. futures pointed to a higher open on Wall Street on Wednesday.

 "Rate hikes eventually burst bubbles, but it usually takes at least three.
 We think it is still too early to fight this bull market," Citi's U.S. equity strategy team said in a note to clients.

-In commodity markets, Brent oil rose 1 percent to $50.46 a barrel and U.S. crude gained 0.8 percent to $46.12.
-Gold eased to $1,085 an ounce.
-(Editing by Larry King; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+In commodity markets, Brent oil rose 1 percent to $50.46 a barrel and U.S. crude gained 0.8 percent to $46.12, while gold eased to $1,085 an ounce.
+(Editing by John Stonestreet; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * Turkey angry at plan to equip Kurdish fighters (Adds quotes and background)